RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 ## 5 - Installation MacOS / Windows

 Default installation is for MacOS.
-There is some litle differences for Windows, follow the given details below.
+There is some little differences for Windows, follow the given details below.
 You need to have Python installed on your machine. [install python](https://www.python.org/downloads/)
 You need to have Git installed on your machine. [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)